dullhunk/cdyf/raw-transcript-todd.md

 Excellent.
 Um, so we're on to the last thing which is time, traveller.
 So you mentioned physics.
 There somebody in physics, in Manchester has invented a time machine.
 Well, they've lent us great.
 And they assure me that it works.
 And you can travel back in time to meet yourself.
 At any point, really?

 But I suppose, the interesting point is starting University.
 What would you?
 What would you tell your former self?
 Yeah, I have.
-I have an obvious bit of advice and a deeper bit of advice to the obvious bit of advice is in 2013, Todd Davis by Bitcoin as much as you can.
+I have an obvious bit of advice and a deeper bit of advice to the obvious bit of advice is in 2013, Todd Davis buy Bitcoin as much as you can.

 Yeah.
 All that money, that you end being a web developer reinvest it like do not spend any of it.
 Um, you know, like live off beans.
 Yeah, eat beans.
 Yeah.
 And yeah, because back then it was like, 400 dollars.
 And what is it?
 Now, I think it's over 100 000 around after that.